PowerFeather/powerfeather-docs/docs/hardware/esp32s3.md

 ### Feather Differences

-While ESP32-S3 PowerFeather comes is largely compatible with the Feather ecosystem, it has has a few deviations from the [Feather specification](https://learn.adafruit.com/adafruit-feather/feather-specification).
+While ESP32-S3 PowerFeather is largely compatible with the Adafruit Feather ecosystem, it has has a few deviations from the [Feather specification](https://learn.adafruit.com/adafruit-feather/feather-specification).

 - `EN` Behavior